Nazaré has the best fish, friendly people, beautiful beach walks and a beautiful view when you hike up the hill to Sitio.

 D. Pedro declares Inês the Queen of Portugal posthumously.

-Fast-forward to today, and you can visit the star-crossed lovers as they rest near each other in the halls of the Alcobaça monastery.
+Fast-forward to today, and you can visit the star-crossed lovers as they rest near each other in the Alcobaça monastery.

-The Alcobaça monastery is a Unesco Heritage site!
-You can take a proper paid tour or a short free visit.
+The Alcobaça monastery is a Unesco Heritage site.

 Walk around the old town, visit the Garden of Love, and check out the ceramic exhibit about D. Pedro and Inês de Castro’s love story by the Alcoa River.